United States Armed Forces School of Music: The Army School of Music

-In October 2010 the Army deconsolidated activities from the Navy and Marines.
+In October 2010 the Army deconsolidated activities from the Navy and Marines, but remains at at Joint Expeditionary Base Little Creek–Fort Story in Virginia Beach, Virginia.
+The school also received recognition as a center of excellence in 2012.

 Though all three services share facilities, faculty and administration, the curriculum changed to meet the need of a fast-paced Army.
 The Advanced Individual Training (AIT) was reduced from approximately six months (and in the cases of Army Reserve and Army National Guard personnel: increased from four weeks) to just less than 10 weeks.
 To fall in order with Army Force Generation (ARFORGEN), a modular strategy to sustaining global commitments, bands organize by small units called Music Performance Teams (MPTs).
 The teams consist of the command team, the ceremonial unit, the popular ensemble, brass section and woodwind section.
 Some bands have more MPTs than others to create a larger organization according to deployment needs.
 Training has begun to move away from large wind ensembles, except for marching bands.
 Though the concert band is still the choice for large stages, smaller venues of the deployed theaters dictate that smaller groups are most effective.

 The concept of the MPT was developed to facilitate transporting musical groups to the patrol bases, forward operating bases (FOBs), Contingency Operating Bases (COBs) — like COB Speicher — and any other troop operated position.
 The Army bands must fit in convoys of trucks or in helicopters to move through areas of operation to put on shows.
 An MPT is not a set instrumentation, but a team of instrumentalists and/or singers who are tasked to perform in a certain genre.
 Army bands deploy genres of American blues, country music, bebop, Dixieland jazz, gospel music, rhythm and blues, salsa music, bluegrass music, rock music or barbershop quartet—and any style that the talent at hand can develop.
 The School of Music is developing their program to emphasize the diversity of music by training leaders to organize, rehearse and perform in small ensembles tailored to meet the troops' current interests.
 In this manner, an Army Band is not just the music of John Philip Sousa, but is also today's top 40 in many genres.